TylorS/effect-smol/packages/effect/src/typed/FX.md

 - **Can fail** with an error of type `E`
 - **Requires context** of type `R` (services, dependencies)

-Think of `Fx` as Effect's answer to RxJS Observables or AsyncIterables, but built on Effect's fiber-based concurrency model with full type safety and resource management.
+Think of `Fx` as Effect's answer to RxJS Observables, but built on Effect's fiber-based concurrency model with full type safety and resource management.

 ## Core Concepts